Outpatient treatment can be used following an inpatient program, by itself or as a way to maintain sobriety for those already in recovery.

 Some rehab clinics offer a Partial Hospitalization Program, or PHP, where individuals receive treatment during the day and return home at night.
 PHPs can be classified as a part of either an outpatient or inpatient program.

 The decision about outpatient treatment should be made between you and your clinic.
-Keep these factors in mind when making the decision.

 Outpatient treatment typically includes Cognitive Behavioral Therapy (CBT).
 CBT focuses on the connection among a person’s thoughts, feelings and behaviors.
 Treatment can help individuals change their thought process and deal with outside forces like stress in a different way.
 They also can learn to find pleasure in healthier ways.